 We constructed an original dataset of which countries are identified as emerging markets and rising powers in private sector investment fund reports, and scholarship in Economics and International Relations.
 We also investigate the political and social globalization, along with economic fundamentals, as determinants for emergence and rise.

 keywords: prudence, international relations theory, foreign policy decision-making, grand strategy

 keywords: national identity, constructivism, qualitative methods, interpretivist research

-keywords: emerging markets, rising powers, globalization, economic growth, quantitative analysis
+keywords: emerging markets, rising powers, globalization, power shift

 The Logic of Prudence (2020)